bekk/ndc-graphql-workshop/README.md

 ## Task 1 - Basic Queries

-(TODO KNA) If you've seen a GraphQL query before, you know that the GraphQL query language is basically about selecting fields on objects
+The GraphQL query language is basically about selecting fields on objects, which means that the client is now in control.
+The GraphQL server will return only the fields asked for.

-A query is built hierarchical
+A query is built hierarchical, with a top-level `query`

 ```graphql
 query {